-Members of the public, landowners and organisations like the Ramblers' Association and Parish Councils can apply to the County Council asking that what they think are public rights of way but which are not recorded on the
+Members of the public, landowners and organisations like the Ramblers' Association and Parish Councils can apply to the County Council where they think public rights of way exist and need adding to the Definitive Map.

-Definitive Map are added.
 This is called 'claiming' a public right of way.